 Help with Medicare Prescription Drug Costs (Low Income Subsidy)

 If you have Medicare and have limited income and resources, you may qualify for extra help paying for your prescription drugs.
-If you qualify, you could pay between $1 to $6 for each drug.
-For more information, visit the Medicare Website (please note, by clicking on this link, you will leave the Senior Preferred website) or call Social Security at (800) 772-1213 or, for the hearing impaired, TTY/TDD (800) 325-0778.
+If you qualify, you will have a reduced co-payment for each drug.
+For more information, visit the Medicare Website (please note, by clicking on this link, you will leave the Senior Preferred website) or call Social Security at (800) 772-1213 or, for the hearing impaired, TT Y/ TDD (800) 325-0778.

 If you are a Senior Preferred member that qualifies for Part D low income subsidy, please refer to the table below.